 The HIWEC will use wind to generate energy through the use of commercial WTG technology.
-The HIWEC will also include pad-mounted transformers, crane pads, 34.5 kilovolts (kV) overhead and / or underground electrical collector cables, communication lines, meteorological towers, access roads, an operations and maintenance (O&M) building, an on-Reserve transmission line (230 kV) within the study area, two (2) 34.5 - 230 kV transformer stations (TSs), construction compounds and storage yards.
+The HIWEC will also include pad-mounted transformers, crane pads, 34.5 kilovolts (kV) overhead and / or underground electrical collector cables, communication lines, meteorological (Met) towers, access roads, an operations and maintenance (O&M) building, an on-Reserve transmission line (230 kV) within the study area, two (2) 34.5 - 230 kV transformer stations (TSs), construction compounds and storage yards.
 It will include other ancillary facilities as required, such as a concrete batch plant(s), crusher(s), and parking areas.

 The EA assesses 120 wind turbine generators (WTGs) for the HIWEC; however, only up to 91 WTGs will be constructed.
-To date, 20 of the 120 WTG locations have been identified for removal based on technical and environmental studies completed and comments received from HIFN members and the public.
-The permanent HIWEC footprint will be approximately 250 hectares (ha) based on installation of 120 WTGs.
+To date, 21 of the 120 WTG locations have been identified for removal based on technical and environmental studies completed and comments received from HIFN members and the public.
+The EA is based on the 120 WTG layout and the permanent HIWEC footprint will be approximately 250 hectares (ha) based on installation of 120 WTGs.
 This footprint represents 2% of the land within the approximately 12,278 ha that constitute the HIWEC study area.
-The final layout of (up to) 91 WTGs will result in approximately 20-25% reduction in the overall footprint from what is presented in this EA.
+A summary of the reduction in disturbance footprints for the 120 WTG layout to the 99 WTG layout is presented in Section 6.2.7.1.1.
+The final layout of (up to) 91 WTGs will result in approximately 20-25% reduction in the overall footprint from what is presented in this EA based on 120 WTGs.